MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. In the search field, enter **eDiscovery** then select the search icon (magnifying glass).
 Select **eDiscovery Manager**.

-1. In the window that opens, notice how there are two sub-groups, eDiscovery Manager and eDiscovery Administrator.
+1. In the window that opens, notice how there are two subgroups, eDiscovery Manager and eDiscovery Administrator.
 Read the description of each.
-For this lab lab, we will add members to the eDiscovery Administrator sub-group.
+For this lab, we'll add members to the eDiscovery Administrator subgroup.
 Select **Edit**, next to eDiscovery Administrator.
 As a general best practice, users should be assigned the least privilege required for their role.

 1. To add members to this role group, make sure you are in the  **Choose eDiscovery Administrator** tab then select **Choose eDiscovery Administrator**.